Iyadbitar/mini-component-engine/README.md

 5. I think (hopefully) what I did to this point should give you good idea about my JavaScript and application architectural skills

-## Thank You for the chance, P.S I enjoyed building it hope you like what I did
+## Thank You! for the chance.
+### P.S I enjoyed building it hope you like what I did